Table of Contents

 National Elk Refuge: Where the Deer-Elk and the Antelope Roam

-After picking up our rental car in the morning, we headed toward the park.
-North of Jackson on US 26/89/191 gives you access to Grand Teton National Park.
+After picking up our rental car in the morning, we headed toward Grand Teton National Park.
+Driving north from Jackson along US 26/89/191 provides direct access to the park.

-One of the exclusive ways to experience the National Elk Refuge is through a scenic sleigh ride.
-During the winter months, visitors can embark on guided sleigh tours that take them deep into the heart of the refuge.
-Glide through the snow-covered landscape, getting up close to the magnificent elk herds, all while taking in the grandeur of the surrounding mountains.
-The proceeds from the tours go directly to the refuge.
-It’s a one of a kind experience as thousands of elk winter here.
+One of the most unique ways to experience the National Elk Refuge is on a scenic sleigh ride.
+During the winter months, visitors can join guided sleigh tours that take them deep into the heart of the refuge.
+Glide through the snow-covered landscape, getting up close to the magnificent elk herds while enjoying the grandeur of the surrounding Teton Mountains.

-Today, we stop at the National Elk Refuge turnout to walk the bike path in the cool morning air.
-The official Grand Teton National Park sign is a must-do picture stop for us.
-Our bucket list is to visit every park and have our picture with the park signs.
-The views of the Teton Mountains from the rest area are pretty amazing.
+Today, we stopped at the National Elk Refuge turnout to walk the bike path in the cool morning air.
+The official Grand Teton National Park sign is always a must-do photo stop for us—part of our bucket list to visit every national park and capture a picture with the park signs.
+The views of the Teton Mountains from the rest area are absolutely stunning.

-We took a video of the many Uinta Ground Squirrels scampering and feeding along the path.
-They are active during the day, Spermophilus armatus is found in the sage grass mountain meadows of the western United States.
-This Florida girl had a keen interest in watching them.
+We also took a video of the many Uinta Ground Squirrels scampering and feeding along the path.
+These diurnal squirrels, Spermophilus armatus, are found in the sage-grass mountain meadows of the western United States.
+This Florida girl couldn’t help but be fascinated, watching their playful activity and keen alertness—it was a delightful wildlife moment to start the day.

-Welcome to our Day 1 of our grand adventure in Grand Teton National Park!
+Welcome to Day 1 of our grand adventure in Grand Teton National Park!
 Today, we’ll take you on a scenic drive through some of the most breathtaking landscapes in the American West.
-Get ready to be mesmerized by the towering Teton Range, serene lakes, and abundant wildlife as we explore the wonders of this natural paradise.
+Prepare to be mesmerized by the towering Teton Range, serene lakes, and abundant wildlife as we explore the wonders of this stunning natural paradise.

 Craig Thomas Discovery and Visitor Center: Gateway to the Wonders of Grand Teton